 Or will you drive a separate vehicle when you travel?

 If you have a drivable recreational vehicle or RV adventure van, then you may be happy to drive it where you want to go without an extra vehicle.
 However, if you plan to stay in a campground for a week or more at a time, you may want to consider how that will feel and look without an extra vehicle to get out and explore.

 These are all great questions to ask yourself when you are deciding on the best RV for your family.

-When I talk to other RVers we all agree that setting up camp can be a bit stressful on a marriage.
-That’s why I recommend practicing your back-up routine before you launch on your first camping trip.
-Watch for those branches and learn your turning axis.
+When I talk to other RVers, we all agree that setting up camp can be a bit stressful on a marriage.
+That’s why I recommend practicing your back-up routine before you launch on your first camping trip in your travel trailer or fifth wheel.

 Determine if you need a spotter or partner, or if you are more comfortable backing up the rig by yourself.

 Practice before your first RV trip.
 That’s my simple, but necessary, RV camping for beginners tip.